A run-down of my current tech setup

 My daily driver is Visual Studio Code.
 Not only do I use VS Code for code, but I also write pretty much everything else in there.
 In comparison to word processors such as Microsoft Word, VS Code doesn't allow you to format text as such, which leaves me with one less opportunity to procrastinate.

 VS Code also has an amazing ecosystem of extensions.
 Those I use are listed in my Mac Setup process.

 I use the default MacOS Terminal.
 Many people use iTerm, but I prefer the default terminal.
 MacOS ships with it, and it serves its purpose.
 End of story.

-For code, I use Fira Code because of the awesome ligatures it ships with.
-I have it enabled in both VS Code and the default MacOS terminal.
+For code (monospace), I use Fira Code because of the awesome ligatures it ships with.
+I have it enabled both in VS Code and in the default MacOS terminal.